JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 ```

 \begin{rmdnote}
 The order of the dependencies matters.
-Peity.js depends on jQuery hence
+Peity.js depends on
-the latter comes first in the \texttt{.yaml}.
+jQuery\index{jQuery} hence the latter comes first in the \texttt{.yaml}.
 \end{rmdnote}

-The order in which one specifies the dependencies\index{dependency} matters, just like it does in an HTML file, therefore jQuery is listed first.
+The order in which one specifies the dependencies\index{dependency} matters, just like it does in an HTML file, therefore jQuery\index{jQuery} is listed first.
 The `stylesheet` entries were removed as none of these libraries require CSS files.
 The `src` path points to the directory containing the JavaScript files and stylesheets relative to the `inst` directory of the package; this is akin to using the `system.file` function to return the full path to a file or directory within the package.

 ```r
 devtools::load_all()